Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Non-adaptive Algorithms with Jamming

-We show that a bounded worst-case packet latency is achievable by full sensing algorithms against adversaries for whom jamming burstiness is at most a given bound~$J$, while $J$ is a part of code.
-On the other hand, we will demonstrate later that adaptive algorithms can achieve bounded packet latency without restricting jamming burstiness of adversaries in their code.
-The full sensing algorithms we consider are \textsc{OF-JRRW($J$)} and \textsc{JRRW($J$)}.
-Algorithms \textsc{OF-JRRW($J$)} and \textsc{JRRW($J$)} include the parameter $J$ as a part of code, but the value of~$J$ does not occur in the upper bounds on packet latency in Theorems~\ref{thm:OF-JRRW(J)} and~\ref{thm:JRRW(J)}.
+We show that non-adaptive algorithms may have bounded worst-case packet latency on channels with jamming.
+The caveat is that they are correct only against adversaries whose jamming burstiness is bounded from above by a parameter we denote~$J$.
+This parameter $J$ is part of code, and to emphasize this, is included as part of the names of algorithms \textsc{OF-JRRW($J$)} and \textsc{JRRW($J$)}.
+The value of~$J$ does not occur in the upper bounds on packet latency we derive, as the jamming burstiness of a jamming adversary of type $(\rho,\lambda,\beta)$ is at most $\beta/(1-\lambda)$.

-\begin{lemma} Consider an execution of algorithm \textsc{OF-JRRW($J$)} against a leaky-bucket adversary of jamming rate~$\lambda$, burstiness~$b$, and jamming burstiness at most~$J$.
-If there are $x$ old packets in the queues in a round, then at least $x$ packets are transmitted within the next $(x+ n(J+1) + b)/(1-\lambda)$ rounds. \end{lemma}
+\begin{lemma} If there are $x$ old packets in the queues when a phase of algorithm \textsc{OF-JRRW($J$)} executed by $n$ stations begins, against an adversary of type $(\rho,\lambda,\beta)$ whose jamming burstiness is at most~$J$, then the phase takes at most these many rounds: